Thermage Doesn't Work? A Doctor's Real Truth

 If you're wondering how it differs from thread lifting,

-reading our comparison of thread lifting and Thermage
+reading the comparison article on thread lifting and Thermage

 In my experience, the people who feel the best results are

-but my face looks more tired than before."
+people who said their face looked more tired than before."

-It has improved a lot in the FLX generation compared with older models,
+It has improved a lot in the FLX generation compared with earlier models,

-but saying it "doesn't hurt" wouldn't be honest.
+but saying "it doesn't hurt" would not be honest.

 And the downside is the cost ^^..

-It's a procedure that costs a substantial amount per session,
+It's a procedure that costs a significant amount per session,

-and repeat treatments are needed to maintain the effect.
+and repeated sessions are needed to maintain the effect.

-many people keep the effect for 6 to 12 months,
+many people keep seeing results for 6 to 12 months,

 Honestly,